mirror/boost/boost/libs/parameter/doc/python.rst

 .. _example: index.html#dispatching-based-on-the-presence-of-a-default

-.. there have been several mistakes in these code examples.
-I
-.. built a literate programming system for ReST, which we used for
-.. the MPL book.
-If you'd like I'll check it in and you can use it
-.. to check these.

 In the above example the type of the default for ``color`` is ``mpl::false_``, a type that is distinct from any color map that the user might supply.